-General Remarks The property forms part of an established residential area lying within the Midlothian town of Loanhead where surrounding properties are broadly comparable in terms of age, type and character.
-Local facilities and amenities are available nearby.
+General Remarks The subjects are located within an established residential area where surrounding properties are similar in terms of age, style and type.
+Local facilities and amenities are readily available.
 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include flooring/wall lining of the attic space.
-This has not been valued as habitable accommodation.
-There is evidence of settlement in the building but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.
-The general condition of the property appears consistent with its age and type of construction however an ongoing maintenance routine to the external building fabric should be anticipated.
-Essential Repairs Estimated cost of essential repairs £ Retention recommended?
+Alterations noted at the time of our inspection include the kitchen/livingroom layout.
+At the time of inspection the subjects were found to be in fair order for age and type.
+Ongoing maintenance to the external building fabric should be anticipated.
+Essential Repairs None Estimated cost of essential repairs £ Retention recommended?
 Yes No Amount £

-Comment on Mortgagea bility In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 140,000 £ £ 150,000 Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Yes No Declaration Signed Surveyor's name Professional qualifications Company name Address Security Print Code [532557 = 6202] Electronically signed by:- Michael Gill BSc (Hons) MRICS Graham & Sibbald 40 Torphichen Street, Edinburgh, EH3 8JB Telephone Fax Report date 0131 225 1559 21st September 2022
+Comment on Mortgagea bility In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Buy To Let Cases month Short Assured Tenails the property in an area w ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Declaration Signed Surveyor's name Professional qualifications Company name Address Telephone Security Print Code [493695 = 6560] Electronically signed by:- GRAEME E BOYD MRICS Graham & Sibbald 40 Torphichen Street, Edinburgh, Midlothian, EH3 8JB 0131 225 1559 Telephone Fax Report date 0131 225 1559 0131 226 3754 26th October 2022